-Keeping your phone safe from harm is one thing, but protecting a laptop is another beast entirely.
-With multiple sizes of MacBook Pro to choose from, this list is bound to get complicated.
-We’ll do our best to specify which cases fit each machine and try to provide plenty of options.
+Keeping your phone safe from harm is one thing, but protecting an expensive MacBook Pro is another beast entirely.
+With multiple sizes to choose from, this list is bound to get complicated.
+We’ll do our best to specify which cases fit each machine and provide plenty of options.
 Without further ado, here are the best MacBook Pro cases to shield your laptop from harm.

 See also: 16-inch MacBook Pro review

 Editor’s note: We’ll be updating this list of the best MacBook Pro cases regularly as new options launch.

 If you want to throw your MacBook Pro back to the days of the classic iMac G3, the Smartshell from Speck is a great pick.
 It comes in a rainbow of familiar transparent shades as well as black and clear — although the latter two are currently sold out.
 Speck’s case is a simple hard shell with redesigned corners that should handle bumps and drops better than previous versions.
 In addition, the matte finish and rubberized feet should help you keep a solid grip on your new machine.

 Urban Armor Gear is one of the toughest customers around, and its Plasma case for the MacBook Pro is as durable as they come.
 It’s MIL-STD 810G certified for drops, and the rubber bumpers lock to keep the lid closed tightly.
 Each rubber bumper element is also coated in a tactile honeycomb pattern, so you probably won’t lose your grip no matter what.
 The UAG Plasma is a heavier option, but it adds 13mm to the overall footprint.